rotki/rotki/docs/api.rst

          :reqjson string[optional] location_label: location_label is a string field that allows to provide more information about the location.
 For example when we use this structure in blockchains can be used to specify the source address.
          :reqjson string[optional] notes: This is a description of the event entry in plain text explaining what is being done.
 This is supposed to be shown to the user.
          :reqjson string[optional] counterparty: An identifier for a potential counterparty of the event entry.
 For a send it's the target.
 For a receive it's the sender.
 For bridged transfer it's the bridge's network identifier.
 For a protocol interaction it's the protocol.
+         :reqjson string[optional] address: Any relevant address that this event interacted with.
          :reqjson object[optional] extra_data: An object containing any other data to be stored.

    .. tab:: Eth Block Event